Girl Scout Gold Award Process

 - Complete two Girl Scout Senior or Ambassador Journeys.
 OR, if you have earned the Silver Award, complete one Senior or Ambassador Journey.
 Each Journey you complete gives you the skills you need to plan and implement your Take Action project.

 Upon completing the prerequisites, girls must:

 - Attend a Gold Award Workshop.
+Check the Program Calendar for upcoming dates.
 This training is mandatory and must be completed prior to submitting your proposal for an interview.

 - Formulate a project and complete the Gold Award Project Proposal paperwork

 - Submit proposal to the council for committee review, interview, and approval.
 Once the proposal is approved, the candidate may begin her project.

 - Await notification from council for next available interview.